lundqvistr/manual_medfak_research_data/manual.md

 ~~If the software you use allows such labels to be set, then your analyses will also be simplied with such labels since the output - tables and graphs - will make direct use of these labels in full text.~~ Stämmer väl inte?
 SPSS ja, men inte R väl?

+### Categorical variables - numerical or text/string?
+Categorical variables such as age group _can_ consist of text in string formats, i e stored as text rather than numbers, such as "25-64", "65-".
+Most statistical software can handle such formats.
+However, it is often simpler to use numerical codes, so if you use string formatted variables, be prepared to convert these to numerical ones.

 ### Codes should be assigned explanations
 Categorical variables consist of markers for categories, such as age group.
-The data _can_ consist of text in full text, such as "25-64", "65-".
-It could also be the case that you work with numerical values, in which case these values must be assigned explanations.
-The suggestions made for variables are valid or codes too: they should be informatoive but not longer than needed.
+The codes used in such variables must be assigned explanations.
+The suggestions made for variables are valid or codes too: they should be informative but not longer than needed.
 These codes are an important part of your [codebook](#create-and-maintain-a-codebook).

 If you work with spreadsheets, you could at least use comments.